-Yushan Scholar Program Q & A
+Yushan Fellow Program Q & A

 Q2: When will my application be reviewed?
 On which date will the results be announced?

 A: The quota of Yushan (Young) Fellows are divided into regular applications.
 The review process of regular applications is performed once per year.
 Such applications are accepted normally from April on, and the review results are announced in July.

 Q3: What information should be submitted to apply for becoming a Yushan (Young) Fellow?